kumbulanit/t-sql/tech company/untitled/module 3/Lesson3_Using_Column_and_Table_Aliases.md

 SELECT
-    FirstName AS [Order],    -- 'Order' is reserved LastName AS [Group],     -- 'Group' is reserved Salary AS [Select]       -- 'Select' is reserved FROM Employees;
+    FirstName AS [Order],    -- 'Order' is reserved LastName AS [Group],     -- 'Group' is reserved BaseSalary AS [Select]       -- 'Select' is reserved FROM Employees;

 -- Better: Use descriptive, non-reserved words
 SELECT
     FirstName AS EmployeeFirstName,
     LastName AS EmployeeLastName,
-    Salary AS EmployeeSalary
+    BaseSalary AS EmployeeSalary
 FROM Employees;
 ```